 Laparoscopy

-Laparoscopy may be recommended to check your tubes are open (tubal patency) and the condition of your uterus and ovaries.
-It can also treat the following conditions:
+A laparoscopy may be recommended to check your tubes are open (tubal patency) and investigate the condition of your uterus and ovaries.
+It can also for following conditions:

 In this keyhole surgery, a small incision is made in the abdomen.
 A video camera is fitted to an endoscope (a thin telescopic instrument) so the specialist can view the images on a video monitor.